 Landing page goals

 Effective landing pages are those that meet their objectives, so let's start with typical objectives.
-Often it is thought that response is everything - so objectives are not though through, but that this can lead to data capture pages that are too simple.
+Often, it is thought that response is everything - so objectives are not thought through, but this can lead to data capture pages that are too simple.

 Typical communications objectives in order of importance are:

-- Achieve registration typically to generate a lead (such as a quote for insurance in our example) which leads ultimately to sale
+- Achieve registration typically to generate a lead, which ultimately leads to sales.

-- Profile and qualify the site visitor in order to deliver more relevant follow-up marketing communications
+- Profile and qualify the site visitor to deliver more relevant follow-up marketing communications.

-- Communicate the brand values of the organisation running the campaign
+- Communicate the brand values of the organization running the campaign.

-It is important to run through these objectives since sometimes it is just the two primary objectives related to data capture that mainly determine landing page design and not the secondary objectives which are equally important.
-The majority of the visitors to the landing page won't actually convert, so it is important to give them a favourable experience also.
+It is important to run through these objectives as, sometimes, it is just the two primary objectives related to data capture that mainly determine landing page design and not the secondary objectives, which are equally important.
+The majority of the visitors to the landing page won't convert, so it is important to give them a favorable experience also.

 Different types of landing page

-Here are some of the pros and cons.
+Here are some of the pros and cons of these options.

-Such landing pages in particular category or product pages use what is known as deep linking.
+Such landing pages in a particular category or product pages use what is known as deep linking.

-There is an obvious problem with option 2, many visitors to the page will not be at the right point in the buying cycle to convert.
-Yes, such a landing page will often increase single visit conversion rates because of its simplicity - limited choice and simplified messages, but it doesn't offer sufficient information for site visitors not in "buying mode".
+There is an obvious problem with option two, many visitors to the page will not be at the right point in the buying cycle to convert.
+Yes, such a landing page will often increase single visit conversion rates because of its simplicity - limited choice and simplified messages - but it doesn't offer sufficient information for site visitors not in "buying mode".

-Often though there is not one right or wrong approach and a hybrid can be used, i.e. you create tailored landing pages only for high volume/high expenditure generic Adwords pages or for major offline ad campaigns.
+Often though, there is no one right or wrong approach and a hybrid can be used, i.e. you create tailored landing pages only for high volume/high expenditure generic Google Ads pages or for major offline ad campaigns.

 The home page can be a landing page

-Note that a landing page can potentially be the home page although this is not traditional best practice.
-But, if a company has a limited range of products or the main campaign objective is to generate awareness rather than response.
-We're seeing more of this type of home page as landing page - see these four examples.
+Note that a landing page can potentially be the homepage, although this is not traditional best practice.
+But, if a company has a limited range of products or the main campaign objective is to generate awareness rather than response, this method can be helpful.

 Different referrer types

-To make the landing page effective, we also need to think through the full range of places the visitor may originate.
-There are 3 main origins we need to design the landing page to accomodate:
+To make a landing page effective, we also need to think through the full range of places the visitor may originate.
+There are three main origins we need to design the landing page to accommodate:

-To be effective, landing pages need to combine the following:
+To be effective, your webpage needs to combine the following:

 - Develop trust in the brand

-Before I run through the success factors, remember that guidelines are only guidelines, they of course, have exceptions.
-The only way to be sure of what works for your audience and your market is to conduct tests such as usability studies, A/B testing or multivariate testing.
+Finally, before I run through the success factors, remember that guidelines are only guidelines, they, of course, have exceptions.
+The only way to be sure of what works for your audience and your market is to conduct tests such as usability studies, A/B testing, or multivariate testing.
 Having the right web analytics tool is vital to this.